kraudy/Cobol/README.md

 JCL is similar to a CL, where you set up the environmente (files, libraries, overs, etc) before executing a program or just to make the OS do some operations

 *job entry subsystem* (JES) may be similar to ibm i Sub systems.
 When the JCL is submited, it creates a new job (which makes sense) and it is also send to the JES Sub system queue, where it is executed, which also makes sense.

+SYSIN an input file (DD) statement for control commands SYSPRINT an output DD statement for the program to report success, failure, progress SYSUT1 a “source” DD statement where data is to be copied from SYSUT2 a “target” DD statement where the data from SYSUT1 is to be copied to